ClusterHQ/flocker/docs/using/installing/index.rst

 The Flocker agents are installed on any number of hosts (or nodes) in the cluster where your containers will run.
 The agent software is included in the ``clusterhq-flocker-node`` package.

-There is also a Flocker control service which you install on any of the agent hosts, or on a separate machine.
+There is also a Flocker control service which you install on one of the agent hosts, or on a separate machine.
 The control service is also included in the ``clusterhq-flocker-node`` package, but activated separately later in these installation instructions.

 .. note:: The agents and control service are pre-installed by the :ref:`Vagrant configuration in the tutorial <tutvagrant>`.